chanwwei/Data-Visualisation-Project/README.md

 # Data Visualisation Projects

-1. This repository contains files/codes for my Data Visualization projects and reports created using Microsoft Power BI

-2. This project demonstrats my knowledge and abilities to use Data Visualisation tools such as PowerBI to derive business insights and facilitate business decision making.
+This project demonstrats my knowledge and abilities to use Data Visualisation tools such as PowerBI to derive business insights and facilitate business decision making.

 Project aims: To build a visualisation dashboard using Microsoft Power BI to derive insights from the sales data of a coffee chain.